 Such a big industry should have a regulatory system to frame guidelines and protect investors from scams.

-This industry is emerging into tier 2 and tier 3 cities in India, and 70% of the total mutual fund investors earn on average of 5 lakhs per annum (as per economics times).
+This industry is emerging into tier 2 and tier 3 cities in India, and 70% of the total mutual fund investors earn an average of 5 lakhs per annum (as per Economics Times).

 If you’re an aspiring investor in equities or have some equities in your portfolio, then this article is for you.
 We will break down this article into who is the regulatory body for mutual funds in India, their guidelines, and how they operate.

-Mutual funds is an investment material where multiple investors pool their funds into the bucket of AMC companies under various plans/categories.
-This funds are managed by professional fund managing team.
+Mutual funds are investment material where multiple investors pool their funds into the bucket of AMC companies under various plans/categories.
+These funds are managed by a professional fund managing team.

-There are multiple types of mutual funds operated in India, that incorporates various investment instruments like equity, debt, fixed income, etc.
+There are multiple types of mutual funds operated in India, that incorporate various investment instruments like equity, debt, fixed income, etc.

 Mutual funds are managed by Asset management companies (AMC).
-This is the best investment option for individual who aspire to invest in equities or bond market, but, don’t have experience or time to research.
+This is the best investment option for individuals who aspire to invest in equities or bond markets, but, don’t have experience or time to research.

-On average mutual funds yield a return of 12-16% per annum if invested for a period of 15+ years.
-We have also share the 35 years returns of SENSEX in one of our previous article.
+On average mutual funds yield a return of 12-16% per annum if invested for 15+ years.
+We have also shared the 35 years returns of SENSEX in one of our previous articles.

 Who regulates the Mutual Funds in India?